Seanland/seanland/README.md

-## Hi there 👋
+## Howdy! 👋

 My name is Sean Clarke.

-I am a Solutions Engineer at Snyk on the Enterprise East Team!
+I am the founding Senior Solutions Architect at [crash override](crashoverride.com).

+More to come...

 <!--
 **Seanland/seanland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.